Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF

-From Fig.~\ref{fig:interface_layering} (a) we see that the solvent layering remains practically unchanged upon charging the electrode.
-Dimers are still favored in the intermediate density layer (IDL) and further from the interface in charge state 1 (Fig.~\ref{fig:si_1e_interface_pops}).
-However, in charge state 2 some charged species become strongly stabilized at the interface.
-Specifically, at this larger negative bias the most favored species within the intermediate (IDL) and dense(DL) layers is now the monocation, CaBH$_4^+$, which almost entirely displaces the neutral dimers and monomers (Fig.~\ref{fig:negative_interface} a, b).
-Due to the higher free energy of species in the DL, the interfacial population is largely limited to the IDL (99.4\%), according to thermodynamic integration.
+Notably, the peak concentration of monocation in the DL sits near its external edge, at $\sim$~6~\AA{}.
 At this potential, the approach of the monocation to the electrode, through the DL, would have to be an endergonic process, requiring 5.7~kT of free energy, overcoming a barrier of 7.5~kT.
 Although, this is some improvement over the case of the neutral electrode, which presents a barrier of 9.9~kT to enter the DL, with a required input of 9.1~kT of free energy.

 We can understand these free energy costs by following the evolution in solvation and associated dipole orientation of the monocation.
-Unsupervised learning analysis of various umbrella sampling trajectories: in the IDL, at the edge of the DL and in the DL (z = 8.25, 5.8 and 4.8~\AA{}, Fig.~\ref{fig:negative_interface} c-e), reveals that five-fold THF coordination dominates the IDL population, with the BH$_4^-$ anion pointing away from the surface -- as one might expect given the direction of the electric field at the negative electrode.
-However, this dipole reorients at the edge of the DL, likely due to mixed DL/IDL solvent coordination, and a small four-fold coordinated population appears.
+Unsupervised learning analysis of various umbrella sampling trajectories: in the IDL, at the edge of the DL and in the DL (z = 8.25, 5.8 and 4.8~\AA{}, Fig.~4 c-e), reveals that five-fold THF coordination dominates the IDL population, with the BH$_4^-$ anion pointing away from the surface -- as one might expect given the direction of the electric field at the negative electrode.
+However, this dipole reorients at the edge of the DL, likely due to mixed DL/IDL solvent coordination, and a small four-fold THF coordinated population appears.
 Ultimately, in the center of the DL, four-fold coordination dominates, with the dipole of the predominant isomer pointing away from the surface again.